 We acknowledge three important caveats.
 Firstly, our analysis is only for a limited set of ESMs, and we hope that our analysis will encourage more model runs within an overshoot-type framework in the planning for CMIP7 [40].
 Secondly, our particular scenario peaks and returns relatively quickly-i.e. within decades, rather than over centuries.
 If a scenario reaches much higher global warming levels and remains there for longer, a more substantial alteration of Earth system components is expected.
 These changes may involve strong nonlinearities from which the system may not recover during the period of falling temperatures.
 Major changes in Earth system features which persist during any declining global warming may modulate any links between large-scale global temperature levels and local climate features during the period of rising warming values.
 Hence, we encourage modelling groups to simulate overshoot scenarios which incorporate different maximum temperatures and a range of durations at peak warming level.
 Our third caveat is that the link between climate forcings and global temperature may contain hysteresis effects, even if these are not present in a mapping between global warming and local climate.
 Specifically, if the linkages between regional meteorological conditions and overshoot in GHG levels or radiative forcing are investigated, stronger hysteresis effects may be observed.
 There are long timescales, especially oceanic, which break any one-to-one link between radiative forcing (i.e. altered overall composition of radiatively-active gases) and global temperature, and so by definition between radiative forcing and precipitation.
-For instance, substantial ongoing changes in regional temperature and precipitation patterns have been simulated [41] for stabilised global net-zero CO2 emissions and related slowly-changing CO2 levels.
+For instance, substantial ongoing changes in regional temperature and precipitation patterns have been simulated [41] for stabilised global netzero CO2 emissions and related slowly-changing CO2 levels.
 Indeed, global precipitation may continue to increase even after a peak in CO2 concentration has been passed [42].
-However, our selection in this paper of global mean temperature rather than radiative forcing 'factors out' many of these longer-timescale effects.
+However, our selection in this paper of global mean temperature rather than radiative forcing "factors out" many of these longer-timescale effects.
 We reiterate that this focus on global temperature in our background definition of overall change ties in with the basis for most climate policy being eventual stabilisation at key global mean warming thresholds and the identification of pathways to them [6].
-Finally, we acknowledge the effect of other forcing components-including aerosol emissions [43]-on precipitation levels.
+Finally, we acknowledge the effect of other forcing componentsincluding aerosol emissions [43]-on precipitation levels.
 Their variations are similar to those for CO2 emissions in this overshoot scenario [24].
-However, revisiting our analysis using GHGonly overshoot simulations (as they become available) would formally reveal the extent to which aerosols have any additional regional impactsbeyond hysteresis due to other factors-on the mapping between global temperature and regional precipitation.
+However, revisiting our analysis using GHG-only overshoot simulations (as they become

 We have studied ESM simulations which have been forced by a substantial overshoot scenario, causing an large peak in global warming.
 At the local level, we find little evidence of statistically different annual mean precipitation levels for similar amounts of global warming in the upward and downward temperature phases.
-Little or no hysteresis during an overshoot period removes an important 'degree-of-freedom' from climate impacts assessments.
+Little or no hysteresis during an overshoot period removes an important "degree-offreedom" from climate impacts assessments.
 This simplification is important when trying to determine the implications of initially missing a global temperature threshold, as it allows a simpler mapping to global temperature without having to refer to other aspects of a global warming path such as its history.